Grand Canyon Caverns

-The temperature is a constant 56 degrees F. year round, with a humidity of 6%.
-This is a dry or dead cavern.
-Water has not been in there for a long time, although there is physical evidence that water was present and helped form all of the cavern's features.
-One of the tour guides will point out depressions in the limestone walls where waterfalls once existed indicating that it was not always a dry cavern.
+The temperature is a constant 56 degrees F. year round, with a humidity of 6%, making this a dry or dead cavern.
+Water has not been inside for a long time, although there is physical evidence that water was present and helped form the cavern's features.
+The tour guides point out depressions in the limestone walls where waterfalls once existed.
 Fossils of prehistoric clams, scallops and evidence of sea turtle remains have been found lithified in the limestone walls as well.

 The two main rooms -- the "Chapel of Ages" (130 yards long) and the "Halls of Gold" (210 yards long) -- are each large enough to fit a regulation football field in them.

 In early 1963, during the Cuban Missile Crisis, the US government stored enough food and water in the caverns to support 2,000 people for two weeks.
-Although these rations were never needed, because of the cool-dry conditions of the caverns, the food is still edible 36 years later.
+Although these rations were never needed, because of the cool-dry conditions of the caverns, the food is still edible.